U.S. lawmaker seeks inquiry into disappearance of Chinese journalists

 In a letter dated Tuesday, Republican Representative Jim Banks asked the U.S. government to seek a probe into the fates of Fang Bin, Chen Qiushi and Li Zehua.
 According to media reports, they went missing after taking videos and publishing them online including images of overwhelmed hospitals and corpses piled in a minibus.

-“All three of these men understood the personal risk associated with independently reporting on coronavirus in China, but they did it anyway,” Banks wrote, alleging that the Chinese government “imprisoned them - or worse.”
+“All three of these men understood the personal risk associated with independently reporting on coronavirus in China, but they did it anyway,” Banks wrote, alleging the Chinese government “imprisoned them - or worse.”

 The Chinese Embassy and the State Department did not immediately respond to requests for comment.

-While the State Dept is under no obligation to follow through on Banks’ request, the Trump administration has put in place a number of measures cracking down against China that were first proposed by hardliners in Congress.
+“I am so curious why these lawmakers are focusing on matters of other countries when the U.S. is facing such a pandemic.
+And what they said is totally based on trumped up messages and information,” Hua said at a daily press briefing on Thursday.

+“They had better use their time to do something concrete for their people, save their lives, [and] protect their safety.”

-The virus, which has become a global pandemic, first emerged in Wuhan in late December, sickening tens of thousands and upending life in the industrial city of 11 million people in central China.
+The virus first emerged in Wuhan in late December, sickening tens of thousands and upending life in the industrial city of 11 million people in central China.

-China’s censorship policies came under scrutiny since the virus outbreak amid allegations from online critics and local media that they potentially obscured the seriousness of the outbreak in its early stages.
+China’s censorship policies have come under scrutiny since the virus outbreak amid allegations from online critics and local media that they potentially obscured the seriousness of the outbreak in its early stages.

-Banks also asked the State Department to open its own probe through diplomatic channels into the journalists’ disappearance and ban those responsible for their mistreatment from entering the United States.
+The coronavirus has now spread to over 200 countries and territories, with the United States having more confirmed cases that any other country.

+For an interactive graphic tracking global spread of the virus: open tmsnrt.rs/3aIRuz7 in an external browser.

-Reporting by Alexandra Alper; Editing by Cynthia Osterman and Alistair Bell
+Reporting by Alexandra Alper; Additional reporting by Tom Daly; Editing by Cynthia Osterman and Himani Sarkar